olaniyan4m/Thenga-Project/PWA_DISPLAY_OVERRIDE_COMPLETE_GUIDE.md

 ## ✅ **Complete display_override Implementation**

-Based on the [PWA Builder documentation](https://docs.pwabuilder.com/#/builder/manifest?id=display_override-array), we have now implemented the complete `display_override` fallback sequence for both Pezela apps.
+Based on the [PWA Builder documentation](https://docs.pwabuilder.com/#/builder/manifest?id=display_override-array), we have now implemented the complete `display_override` fallback sequence for both Thenga apps.

 ### **🔧 What Was Missing and Now Fixed**